abugh/spark-knn/README.md

 ### Usage
 You can just copy our codes and find a proper position to paste it in your project.
-See details in example.scala .
+See details in example.scala and comments in code.

 ### Architecture
 ![Architecture](Architecture.png "Architecture")